covid19india/api/README.md

 ## How this works

-- Data in this repository is generated from Google Sheets
+- Data in this repository is generated from Google Sheets.
-- Volunteers collect data from trusted sources and update the sheet
+- Volunteers collect data from trusted sources and update the sheet.
-- Github Actions periodically fetch the data from the sheet and upload static json and csv files into `gh-pages` branch of this repo
+- Github Actions periodically fetch the data from the sheet and upload static json and csv files into `gh-pages` branch of this repository.
-- `gh-pages` serves the json/csv files at <https://api.covid19india.org>
+- `gh-pages` serves the json/csv files at <https://api.covid19india.org> .

 ## License